jeastham1993/serverless-rust.github.io/docs/patterns/security-patterns/congito-token-customization.md

 ## Congratulations

-Congratulations, you know have a Rust Lambda Function that handles the Cognito Token Customization hook which allows overriding claims in the ID and Access Token!
+Congratulations, you now have a Rust Lambda Function that handles the Cognito Token Customization hook which allows overriding claims in the ID and Access Token!